 Workout 4: 15 Minutes of Walking

 You can do this walking workout indoors on a treadmill or outdoors.

 Walk for two minutes at a very brisk pace, then reduce your speed to a moderate level for one minute.
 Repeat the sequence five times.

 To increase the challenge, do the workout wearing a weighted vest.
 If using a treadmill, try raising the incline.

 You can do this jogging workout outdoors or indoors on a treadmill.

-Jog at a brisk pace for 30 seconds, then walk or jog slowly for 2 minutes.
+Jog briskly for 30 seconds, then walk or jog slowly for 2 minutes.
 Repeat the sequence six times.

 When you are fitter, try wearing a weighted vest or raising the incline if using a treadmill.

 5 x 15-Minute Interval Training Workouts Requiring Equipment